Surgery for Metabolic SyndromeEn Español (Spanish Version)

 Weight loss is very important in preventing or managing

 .
-Before surgery is considered, lifestyle changes, dietary changes, and medicines are often recommended.
+Before surgery is considered, lifestyle changes, dietary changes, and medications are often recommended.

 Bariatric surgery is considered if a person: